Recording 20% off-the-job training

 We’ve developed OneFile so apprentices can track and record their off-the-job training within their eportfolio.
 Learners input their learning activity and upload evidence as normal, and simply select whether it was completed off-the-job.
 This data is then automatically calculated into a percentage and displayed on the dashboard, so learners and managers can track their progress at a glance.

-To find out how OneFile can help you manage each stage of the apprenticeship journey – from off-the-job training to the new standards – download our free guide.
+To find out how OneFile can help you manage and record your off-the-job training, download our free guide.